Monk (TV series): Foreign adaptations

+An Indian adaptation, Mistry, was announced in 2025.
+Ram Kapoor stars as Armaan Mistry, the equivalent to Adrian Monk.

 Other media

 Little Monk

 USA Network premiered a 10-episode online series entitled "Little Monk" on August 21, 2009.
 It includes Adrian and Ambrose Monk during their middle-school years, bringing a back story to Monk's detective skills and phobias.

 Scrapped television movie

 On February 17, 2012, Andy Breckman announced that a script had been completed for a television movie titled Mr. Monk For Mayor.
 Breckman stated that the film should begin production by June–August 2012 in California for a release date in December 2012.
 Breckman also stated that he hoped a sequel would be produced, as well.
 The idea was rejected for budgetary reasons.